Bibi10/Blockchain_Path/README.md

 - Data Types and variables
 Booleans => bool : true and false
 Integers => int/uint
+Global variables are special variables which exist in global workspace and provide information about blockchain and transaction properties.
+Local variables are only available within a function where it defined.
+State Variables − Variables whose values are permanently stored in a contract storage.

 - Functions
 - Storage & Memory
 - Contract Structure